sirixdb/sirix/README.md

 Other modules are currently not available (namely the GUI, the distributed package as well as an outdated Saxon binding).

 ### Docker images
 Docker images can be pulled from Docker (sirixdb/sirix - `docker pull sirixdb/sirix`).
 As a Keycloak instance is needed for the RESTful-API we'll build a simple docker compose file maybe with a demo database user and some roles).

+For running a keycloak docker container you could for instance use:
+`docker run -d --name keycloak -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak`.
+Afterwards it can be configured vis a Web UI: http://localhost:8080.
+Keycloak is needed for our RESTful asynchronous API.
+It is the authorization server instance.

 ### Command line tool
 We ship a (very) simple command line tool for the sirix-xquery bundle: